Before we start...

 Since Coinomi is an HD wallet, all you need as a backup is your Recovery Phrase.
 That simple list of words backs up all transaction histories and balances for all coins.
 You can review it by going to "Settings / Manage wallets".
 Select the wallet you want to back up and choose "Recovery Phrase" (on other platforms go to "Settings / Show recovery phrase").
 Below is an example of recovery phrase, and the order in which the words must be used.

-Note all the warning messages and requirement to say you stored the phrase in a safe place.
-It's essential that users keep a proper backup of their phrases and never share it with anyone.
+All 24 words must be written down in this exact order. ✅ It's essential that users keep a proper backup of their phrases and never share it with anyone.
 This can never be emphasized enough.

 It is essential that you have a backup of the recovery phrase and keep it stored somewhere safe and private.
 If anything happens to your device, it is the only thing that can restore access to your funds.
+If you lost your recovery phrase backup, please read this.
 Anyone who has access to it is able to move the coins without your permission.
 We do not have access to your phrase, never have and never will.

 ✅ You can write it down on paper or durable material and keep it in a fireproof vault.

-✅ You can store it digitally in an encrypted file protected by a strong password.
+✅ You can store it digitally offline in an encrypted file protected by a strong password.

 ✅ If you decide to store it digitally, it pays to be extra careful and use a clean device that was never online.